How early should you start preparing for SAT totally depends on your weaknesses and strengths in different SAT subjects?

 The 9th grader has an enviable edge that stays with him!

 Taking the SAT several times is a boon, not a bane.
-With the College Board option of Score Choice, you can decide which score you want to project to the colleges you are seeking admission.
+With the College Board option of Score Choice, SAT-Preprationyou can decide which score you want to project to the colleges you are seeking admission to.
 Or if you want colleges to look at the upward graph of scores in all sections of all the tests you have taken, then opt for those colleges who accept super scoring, which means they will consider your highest section scores across multiple test dates.